Senate Committee passes bill legalizing needle exchange

 #ReadLocal

+"We don't want anyone, including those who inject drugs, to contract these infections," Gaines said, adding that President Donald Trump has said dealing with the HIV epidemic is a priority in his State of the Union speech.

+Georgia has one of the highest rates of new HIV cases in the U.S.

-The Center for Disease Control says the estimated lifetime cost of treating one HIV patient is more than $400,000.
+The Centers for Disease Control and Prevention says the estimated lifetime cost of treating one HIV patient is more than $400,000.
+The CDC also notes that people who inject drugs are five times as likely to enter substance abuse treatment if they use a needle exchange program.

+Savannah Republican Sen. Ben Watson, who chairs the committee, said getting such a high proportion of clients into treatment was "remarkable."

+Testifying for the bill was Dr. Mojgan Zare, executive director of Atlanta Harm Reduction Coalition, a needle exchange program that already operates in Georgia despite the absence of an official law authorizing such initiatives.

 Comments